partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 While designing the new API, we also wanted to be thoughtful about naming.

 The biggest problem we wanted to solve was the distinction between "parties" and "rooms", which was confusing for many.
-From now on, we'll refer to PartyKit server instances as "parties", and will no longer use the "room" terminology.
+From now on, we'll refer to PartyKit server instances as "parties", and "rooms" will refer to specific party instances.

 To reflect this, we made the following names in our TypeScript types:

-- `PartyKitRoom` is now `Party`, and refers to a single server instance (i.e. Durable Object)
+- `PartyKitRoom` is now `Party`, and refers to a single server instance (in other words, Durable Object)
-- `PartyServer` refers to the instance code definition of the server (i.e. Durable Object)
+- `PartyServer` refers to the instance code definition of the server (in other words, Durable Object)
 - `PartyWorker` refers to the static code definition of the server which runs in a separate worker before connecting to the Party.
 - `PartyKit*`-prefixed types are now shortened to `Party*` by dropping the "Kit".
 It's cleaner.
 - `room.parties` ➡️ `party.context.parties` — Represents the taxonomy and relationship between parties more clearly.

 The old names are deprecated, but will continue to work.
-The deprecated names are decorated with JSDoc `@deprecated` pragmas, so you can find the types you need to rename.
+The deprecated names are decorated with JSDoc `@deprecated` pragmas, so it's easier to find the types that needs to be renamed.

 ## Full code example